This is general advice only and does not take into account your individual circumstances.

 More expensive

-Easier to claim
+Easier threshold to meet at claim

-Recommended for highly specialised key people
+Common consideration for highly specialised key people

 Any Occupation TPD: Only pays if the key person cannot work in ANY occupation suited to their education and experience